Curriculum: Arts

 Arts

-Prerequisite: Additional Fee
+Prerequisite: Scheduled Individually, Additional Fee

 Private lessons are offered for many instruments.
 Numerous recitals and assemblies involve the music program, and public performance opportunities continue to expand the musical experience here on campus.